-Nikon D3100 versus Panasonic GH2
+Nikon D3100 vs Panasonic GH2

-The Nikon D3100 and the Panasonic Lumix DMC-GH2 are two digital cameras that were revealed to the public, respectively, in August 2010 and September 2010.
+The Nikon D3100 and the Panasonic Lumix DMC-GH2 are two digital cameras that were announced, respectively, in August 2010 and September 2010.
 The D3100 is a DSLR, while the GH2 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (D3100) and a Four Thirds (GH2) sensor.
-The Nikon has a resolution of 14.2 megapixel, whereas the Panasonic provides 15.9 MP.
+The Nikon has a resolution of 14.2 megapixels, whereas the Panasonic provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH2 is notably smaller (6 percent) than the Nikon D3100.
 Moreover, the GH2 is markedly lighter (12 percent) than the D3100.
 In this context, it is worth noting that neither the D3100 nor the GH2 are weather-sealed.